agneschintia/MySQL-Projects/8 Week SQL Challenge/Foodie Fi/Data Analysis Questions.md

 GROUP BY plan_id, num_customer
 ORDER BY plan_id;
 ```
+To breakdown all 5 plan_name at the exact date which is 2020-12-31, there are few steps to do:
+* create CTE to find out the date everytime the customers change their subscription plans, then filter the start_date less or equal to '2020-12-31'.
+I named it as cte_next_date.
+* I created other cte to count how many customers take each subscriptions.
+* Last, outside the cte we call the plan_id, total customers of each plans, and the percentage of each plans.

 8. How many customers have upgraded to an annual in 2020?
 ```